Founder and Executive Director: Matt Rutherford

-Her love for sailing came rapidly after obtaining a Geology degree at Philadelphia’s LaSalle University and acting as a visiting deckhand and environmental educator to Tall Ship Schooners A. J. Meerwald and Virginia.
-Nicole is dedicated to providing open source information that can be used for multiple interpretations that lead to understanding the ocean condition and how we can sustain mankind’s symbiotic relationship.
+Her love for sailing came full force after obtaining a Geology degree at Philadelphia’s LaSalle University in 2008 and after acting as a visiting deckhand and environmental educator to Tall Ship Schooners A. J. Meerwald and Virginia.
 Nicole is a proud member of the Society of Women Geographers.